John Zebedee

 Whom Jesus Loved

-John did not refer to himself in the first person when writing his gospel account.
-Instead, he called himself the "disciple whom Jesus loved" (13:23; 19:26; 21:7; 21:20), choosing the Greek verb agapaō (G25) to emphasize the steadfastness of this close bond.
-This theme may underscore that John was among the only twelve apostles to stay with Jesus during his crucifixion (John 19:26-27).
-John also used the verb phileō (G5368) once to suggest a brotherly connection (John 20:2).
-Although he may have called himself the "beloved disciple" out of humility and a desire to uplift Jesus, John also so strongly identified with him that he wrote in terms of relationship and not personal ambition.
-This "son of thunder" increasingly impacted God's kingdom, but not in the way he first intended.
-However, John learned through Jesus that true strength does not come from hierarchies and political power but compassion for God and one's neighbor—even if it means death (John 15:13).
-Many commentators refer to John as the "apostle of love" because agapē (G26, "preferential love") is such a significant theme in his writings.
-Out of love and concern for one's salvation, John finished his gospel by saying, "This is the disciple who testifies concerning these things and who wrote them down.
+John may have called himself the "beloved disciple" out of humility and a desire to honor Jesus; yet, he also identified so closely with him that he wrote from the perspective of a relationship rather than personal ambition.
+Known early on as the "son of thunder," John increasingly influenced God's kingdom, though not in the ways he first expected.
+Through Jesus, he learned that true strength comes not from hierarchy or political power but from compassion for God and for others, even if it means risking death (John 15:13).
+Many scholars refer to John as the "apostle of love" because agapē (G26, "preferential love") is central to his writings.
+Motivated by love and concern for others' salvation, he concludes his gospel with these words: "This is the disciple who testifies concerning these things and who wrote them down.
 We know that his testimony is true" (John 21:24).

 John the Evangelist